-2.4.1 Eval Statements
+2.4.1.
+Eval Statements

 As demonstrated in Listing 1, the eval statement executes arbitrary fragments of PHP code at run-time.
-It is passed a string of code, which it parses and executes immediately, potentially defining functions or classes, calling functions whose names are passed by the user, or writing to user-named variables.
+It is passed a string of code, which it parses and executes in the current scope, potentially defining functions or classes, calling functions whose names are passed by the user, or writing to user-named variables.

-2.4.2 Include Statements
+2.4.2.
+Include Statements